 Public transportation in Grenada consists of taxis, local buses, and, for SGU students, free shuttles.
 Because these options all run on set schedules, some people prefer buying or renting a vehicle during an extended stay to make sure they can always get around.

 If you do opt to buy or rent a vehicle, you first need to obtain a Grenadian driver’s license.
 You fill out a simple form at the police station, pay a fee, and present the license from your home country.
 These Grenadian licenses are valid for three months, so make sure to renew prior to expiration.
 One final thing to note is that you’ll be driving on the left side of the road in Grenada.

 4. Plan shopping trips wisely

-6. Start using cash instead of swiping a card
+5. Start using cash instead of swiping a card

-7. Get out there
+6. Get out there

-You should also consider exploring some of the local businesses.
+You should also consider exploring some of the Grenadian businesses.
 Take advantage of the unique products while you can.
 “Try the cocoa tea from the Grenada Chocolate Company,” Kronstal recommends.
 “I miss it more than almost anything else!”

 Ready for an adventure?

+You now know living in the Caribbean can be a wonderful experience with just a handful of simple changes.
 If you’re eager to expand your global experiences, the SGU School of Medicine may be an ideal fit.
 Our graduates have improved health outcomes in dozens of countries.
 Learn more about some of the work they’ve done in our article, “9 SGU Medical School Grads Who Are Improving Patients' Lives Around the World.”